sonoftheweb/deliciousbrains/README.md

 1. Run `composer install`
 2. Run `npm install`
 3. Run `php artisan setup` to migrate, seed, install passport keys and link storage files.

+Note: I decided not to use Observers to update Balance as that invites some complexities which would require some more time to debug.